vaibhavranjith/Cache-Benchmark/README.md

 ## Where to see the results.

-I have created the data output into CSV files and drawn the graphs of these data and added it the folder ./Statistics/Graphs.
+If you just want to see the results of the simulation and don't wanna go through the pain of downloading and running this program, I have created the data output into CSV files and drawn the graphs of these data and added it the folder ./Statistics/Graphs.
 Please have a look :)